Quantum Structures as Generative Scores: Partition Logic, Generative Logic, and Aesthetic Form: Generative Logic and SGLGs

 \subsection{A Simple Generative Logic Grammar}

 To turn a partition logic into an executable generative scheme, we use a Simple Generative Logic Grammar (SGLG) \cite{Jendreiko2025}.
 In the present paper, this grammar is understood in a practical way: it specifies how a finite artifact is assembled from rows and symbols, while a separate rendering map determines how those symbols appear in a given medium.
-Nonterminal symbols can be rewritten as sequences of nonterminal and/or terminal symbols.

 We write the grammar as